 Palladium is a genial metal, at least as impervious to atmospheric pollution as gold and platinum, and that actually encourages platinum and gold alike to print out.
-It has slightly more latitude than platinum or gold.
+It has slightly more latitude than platinum or gold (when the gold is a Chrysotype Supreme).
 Palladium seemingly gives itself to almost any paper and, with ascorbic acid, no paper humidification is necessary.

 Like the Ziatype, this process uses a 15% solution of palladium, although the printer is encouraged to experiment with solutions in the 10% range.
-Unlike the Ziatype process, so dependent on hydration of the paper, the Palladiotype+ also works perfectly well with sodium palladium or potassium palladium.
-(There is no appreciable cost saving in selecting one over the other.)
-Lithium palladium does have the advantage of being available from Bostick & Sullivan in a freshly mixed solution; you have to mix your own sodium palladium and potassium palladium.
+Unlike the Ziatype process, which depends on hydration of the paper, the Palladiotype Supreme process also works perfectly well with sodium palladium or potassium palladium.
+(There is minimal cost-saving in selecting one over the other.)
+Lithium palladium has the advantage of being available from Bostick & Sullivan in a freshly mixed solution; you have to mix your own sodium palladium and potassium palladium.
 (Remember when preparing a palladium solution to add half a gram of sodium chloride for each gram of palladium to get the metal to dissolve completely.)
-Advanced printers already know that they can purchase simple palladium chloride and mix it with any salt they desire, such as ammonium choride.

 With this process, a pure palladium print requires adding the appropriate number of drops of palladium to a solution made up of 8 drops of 2% ascorbic acid added to 10 ml of 40% ammonium ferric oxalate – AFO-C(8:2%).
 You can also use sodium ferric oxalate or lithium ferric oxalate, both of which have higher inherent contrast than ammonium ferric oxalate.
 (Dick Sullivan included the formulas for both the sodium and lithium varieties in his article All About Ferric Oxalate in the articles section of the Bostick & Sullivan web site.
 The ingredients are easily obtainable and inexpensive -- with the possible exception of ferric oxalate to printers in the UK.)
 The author has successfully printed a number of palladium prints with lithium ferric oxalate, treated with 8 drops of 2% ascorbic acid.
 The neutral gray image usually prints out very quickly in a UV box or in direct sunlight.

-Clearing: Immerse the print in three successive .5% hydrochloric acid baths.
-This clears much of the iron, including the yellow stain from the ferric oxalate.
-The final bath is 10% calcium carbonate or sodium carbonate which raises the PH.
+Clearing: If printing on heavy papers, such as Arches Platine 320 gsm, immerse the print in three successive .5% hydrochloric acid baths.
+This clears virtually all of the iron (including the yellow stain from the ferric oxalate, if that is used for the contrast boost).
+The final bath is 10% sodium carbonate, which raises the PH.
+Sodium hydroxide is an acceptable -- albeit caustic -- alternative to the carbonate.

-Because contrast control is so flexible, any negative prints with palladium.
+Because contrast control is so flexible, any negative prints with the Palladiotype Supreme.
 Small format negatives are easily enlarged onto white light sensitive x-ray duplicating film.
-The film is available up to 14"x17" and is quite inexpensive (~$1.75 for 14x17 sheets) Control contrast of the final negative with the developer.
-I use caffenol which allows me to control contrast by varying the proportions of sodium carbonate, vitamin c, and instant coffee.
-Caffenol LCC (low contrast caffenol) produces extremely soft negatives at normal exposure and half normal development time; standard caffenol (more C and more coffee) produces inherently contrasty negatives.
+The film is available up to 14"x17" and is quite inexpensive (~$1.75 to $3.00 for each 14x17 sheet).
+Control contrast of the final negative with the developer.
+Caffenol LCC (low contrast caffenol) yields extremely soft negatives at normal exposure and reduced development time; standard caffenol (more C and more coffee) sharply boosts contrast in negatives.
+In effect, use Caffenol with more vitamin C to raise constrast in the film being developed

-Count 9 to 12 drops of AFO-C(8:2%) into a shot glass, add 12 drops of lithium or potassium palladium, and swirl to mix the two thoroughly.
-Count 5 drops of 26% ferric oxalate into the shot glass and swirl the liquid until completely mixed.
+For an 8x10 print, count 20 to 24 drops of AFO-C(8:2%) into a shot glass, add the same number of drops of lithium, sodium or potassium palladium, and swirl to mix the two thoroughly.
+If the negative is reduced contrast, as for printing with silver gelatin paper, count 5 drops of 26% ferric oxalate into the shot glass and swirl the liquid until completely mixed.

-Do not add hydrogen peroxide to boost contrast as it will restore the ferric iron in the ammonium ferric oxalate.
+Warning: Do not add hydrogen peroxide to boost contrast as it will restore the ferric iron in the ammonium ferric oxalate and the image will not print out.

 Arches Platine is strongly recommended for this process, especially for beginning printers.
 Suitable papers in general are: